Carrie Mathison: Season 7

-A few months later, Carrie is doing covert work for the CIA, and she and Frannie are living with Maggie and her family - a tense living situation, as Maggie's husband Bill (Mackenzie Astin) works for the Keane administration.
+A few months later, Carrie is doing covert work for the CIA, and she and Franny are living with Maggie and her family - a tense living situation, as Maggie's husband Bill (Mackenzie Astin) works for the Keane administration.
 Carrie sets up a meeting between Senator Sam Paley (Dylan Baker) and her old FBI contact Dante Allen (Morgan Spector), who has evidence of corruption within the administration.
 To escape a man she thinks is following her, Carrie changes the meeting place and asks Maggie's daughter Josie (Courtney Grosbeck) to bring her the keys.
 The meeting falls apart when Dante refuses to testify in court, and frays her relationship with Maggie, who is angry that Carrie put Josie in danger.
 The rift worsens when Maggie finds out that Carrie has stopped taking her lithium in favor of black market Seroquel.

 While watching her surveillance feeds, Carrie sees an unknown woman (Sandrine Holt) going into Wellington's house.
 Desperate to identify her, Carrie posts a screen capture of the woman on 4chan, asking if anyone can identify her.
 A hacker responds to the post, and lures Carrie into downloading a file which infects her laptop with ransomware.
 The hard drive is encrypted with a demand for a $5,000 payment in bitcoin.
 The hacker then threatens to reveal Carrie's spying and raises his price to $20,000.
 Carrie tries to seduce the hacker by performing a striptease on her webcam, which entices the hacker to meet with her in person.
 At their meeting, Carrie beats the hacker with a baton, reveals that she works for the CIA, and threatens to kill him if he does not leave her alone.

 Carrie learns from Dante that the woman in Wellington's house is Simone Martin (Sandrine Holt), who is in a sexual relationship with Wellington as part of a plan to get US intelligence for the Russians.
 She also appears to be connected to the mysterious death of Gen. Jamie MacLendon (Robert Knepper), one of the conspirators in the assassination attempt on Keane.
 Carrie breaks into Martin's house to gather information, but is arrested for trespassing.
 Dante intervenes and manages to get her out of jail.
 Carrie proposes to Dante a "completely illegal" plan to connect Wellington to Martin's dealings, and Dante agrees to help.